YangLin404/lora_weather_station/demo/wso2_das_demo/proximus_demo/README.md

 ### Step 2

-Once you activated your device you can download the code from the git folder.
+Once you activated your device you can download the code from the git folder under code/temp-light-humi_mesure.
 Once the code is downloaded you can upload it to the Sodaq Mbili board.
 By first connecting the board to the computer and then clicking the upload button in the upright corner.
 All the necessary libraries are included in every code folder.
 This way changes can be easily made in the library's.
 The original library file can be find in the library folder in the code folder.

 ### Step 3